Statistical Benchmarking of Optimization Methods for Variational Quantum Eigensolver under Quantum Noise: Results

-To evaluate the effect of different types of noise described in \Cref{sub:est}, on the performance of \gls{sa-oo-vqe}, we focus on the six methods described in \Cref{sub:om}.
-At first, the accuracy was invetigated.
-As \gls{sa-oo-vqe} is able to calculate both ground and excited states, the results are visualized in \Cref{fig:bfgs_scatter,fig:cobyla_scatter,fig:isoma_scatter,fig:nelder-mead_scatter,fig:powell_scatter,fig:slsqp_scatter}.
-In these scatter plots, the x-axis represents the energy of ground state, y-axis corresponds to the excited state energy and the dashed lines show the optimal solution.
+At first, the accuracy was investigated.
+As \gls{sa-oo-vqe} is able to calculate both ground and excited states, the results are visualized in \Cref{fig:combined_scatter}.
+In these scatter plots, the x-axis represents the energy of the ground state, the y-axis corresponds to the excited state energy, and the dashed lines show the optimal solution.
 Different noise types are represented by distinct markers.

-It can be seen that, \gls{slsqp}, visualized in \Cref{fig:slsqp_scatter}, fails to converge correctly even with just stochastic noise, and the problems only get worse when different noise types are considered.
+It can be seen that \gls{slsqp}, visualized in \Cref{fig:slsqp_scatter}, fails to converge correctly even with just stochastic noise, and the problems only get worse when different noise types are considered.
 The spread of outcomes of different runs with the same noise is also large. \gls{isoma}, shown in \Cref{fig:isoma_scatter}, also shows some degree of spread, for it is significantly smaller than in the \gls{slsqp} case.
 The solutions for stochastic noise are clustered around the optimized value; this is, in a way, an expected behaviour as \gls{isoma} is a global optimizer, and some kind of variance, around the optimal value is expected.

 If we have a look at \gls{pm}, \Cref{fig:powell_scatter}, \gls{nm}, \Cref{fig:nelder-mead_scatter}, and \gls{cobyla}, \Cref{fig:cobyla_scatter} we can observe similar behaviour for these three optimizers.
-They tend to cluster relatively well, for each type of noise and also, we can see, that if the rate of noise is increased for the same noise type, the results are worse, which agrees with expected behaviour.
+They tend to cluster relatively well, for each type of noise, and also, we can see that if the rate of noise is increased for the same noise type, the results are worse, which agrees with the expected behaviour.
 The best results, at least from the point of optimized energies, were obtained via \gls{bfgs}, \Cref{fig:bfgs_scatter}.
 Here we see well-defined clusters, with expected behaviour.